Here, you will learn how the basic syntaxes useful while writing the programs in a python programming language.

 a = 10; b = "Welcome to Tutlane"; c = "Learn Python"

-In python, indentation is used to indicate the block of code for control flow statements, class, and function definitions.
-The other programming languages, such as C#, JAVA, C/C++ will use braces { }
+In python, indentation indicates the block of code for control flow statements, class, and function definitions.
+The other programming languages, such as C#, JAVA, C/C++, will use braces { } to define a block of code.

 Generally, indentation means spaces at the beginning of the code.
 In other programming languages, indentation is just for code readability, and it’s optional, but in Python, indentation is significant to indicate the block of statements.